mozilla/moztrap/docs/index.rst

 <development>`.

-Please read the :doc:`deployment` documentation for important security and other considerations before deploying a public instance of Case Conductor.
+Please read the :doc:`deployment` documentation for important security and other considerations before deploying a public instance of MozTrap.

 .. _git: http://git-scm.com
 .. _Python: http://www.python.org